best walks perth - rocky pool walk kalamunda

 Rocky Pool features a rugged bush walk leading to a glistening natural river pool edged by rocks.

-It’s on the easier side length-wise at just a five-kilometre loop around the forests of Kalamunda National Park, but there are still a few steep descents and gravel pathways to navigate.
-Pack a picnic if you’re up for having a bit more weight on your back and perch upon the rocks above the pool when you arrive for an idyllic lunch spot.
+Length-wise, it’s on the easier side, just a five-kilometre loop around the forests of Kalamunda National Park.
+But there are still a few steep descents and gravel pathways to navigate.
+Pack a picnic if you’re up for having a bit more weight on your back and pick an idyllic lunch perch on the rocks above the pool when you arrive.

 • Length: Five-kilometre loop